Tilton Hall is one of the residence halls which

 feature other Tufts scholars and mentors students about

-their course selection, acclamation to college life and
+their course selection, acclimation to college life and

 overall well-being at Tufts University.